Stage 1 Spiritualities, Religion and Meaning

 Subject Description

-Students will adopt one or more ‘big idea' to frame inquiry questions to explore issues and concepts and to reflect on personal and shared meaning within the Catholic faith and other spiritualities and religions.
+In this subject, teachers and students use one or more ‘big ideas’ to frame inquiry questions; to explore key issues and concepts; and to reflect on personal and shared meaning within one or more spiritualities and/or religions.

 Content